Nordix/nfqueue-loadbalancer/syn-only.md

 same load-balancer.
 This basically rules out Direct Server Return (DSR).

-A solution *may* be to check "SYN_SEEN" in the conntracker instead of "ESTABLISHED" but that require a custom iptables module.

 When DSR is not used we must do DNAT.
-When we do that the Linux kernel will reassemble packets ([*](https://unix.stackexchange.com/questions/650790/unwanted-defragmentation-of-forwarded-ipv4-packets)) so `nfqlb` can't do [fragment handling](fragments.md).
-However the normal case is that fragments do arrive to the same load-balancer so this may be ok in some installations.
+When we do that the Linux kernel must reassemble packets ([*](https://unix.stackexchange.com/questions/650790/unwanted-defragmentation-of-forwarded-ipv4-packets)) so `nfqlb` can't do [fragment handling](fragments.md).
+However the normal case is that fragments do arrive to the same load-balancer so this may be ok.